-The University of Washington owns and maintains a series of biological preserves in the San Juan Islands.
-The five preserves are the Friday Harbor Laboratories Biological Preserve, the Cedar Rock Preserve, the Fred and Marilyn Ellis Biological Preserve, the False Bay Biological Preserve, and the Argyle Lagoon Biological Preserve.
+The University of Washington owns and maintains a series of biological preserves totaling over 1,600 acres in the San Juan Islands.
+Almost one third of that acreage comprises the Friday Harbor Laboratories Biological Preserve, on which the FHL campus is situated.
+The other UW preserves are 1) Cedar Rock Preserve (Shaw Island), 2) Fred and Marilyn Ellis Biological Preserves (Shaw Island), 3) False Bay Biological Preserve (San Juan Island), and 4) Argyle Lagoon Biological Preserve (San Juan Island).

 The overarching goals for these properties are to maintain and restore native biodiversity and ecosystem function and to facilitate education and research that is consistent with these goals; a secondary goal is to maintain important parts of the cultural landscape.

 Some of the preserves acreage includes tidelands.
 Management policies for these and associated waters can be found here:

 The descriptions below are based on a document by Dr. Claudia E. Mills.
 Original page here.

 Friday Harbor Laboratories Biological Preserve, San Juan Island